garethjmsaunders/digital-code-style-guide/css.md

 #### Location independence

 Given the ever-changing nature of most UI projects, and the move to more component-based architectures, it is in our interests not to style things based on where they are, but on what they are.
-That is to say, our components' styling should not be reliant upon where we place them—they should remain entirely location independent.
+That is to say, our components' styling should not be reliant upon where we place them — they should remain entirely location independent.

 Let's take an example of a call-to-action button that we have chosen to style via the following selector: